endreszabo/blog/content/blog/2018-04-18_ebp023_shipping-logs-to-logz-io-service.md

 };
 ```

-Then we need a destination driver that makes the connection to logz.io log stream ingest servers.
+Then we need a `network` type `destination` driver that makes the TLS connection to logz.io logging stream ingest servers.

 ```
 destination d_network_logzio {